 When extruding material on the filament maker a common issue is nozzle build up.
 This phenomena could limit the flow and quality of the produced filament.

-Sometimes the material you’re extruding will stick to the nozzle; this phenomenon is called nozzle build-up.
-You can see how it can look in the figure 1
+Sometimes the material you’re extruding will stick to the nozzle; this phenomenon is called nozzle build-up (shown in Figure 1).

 Figure 1: Example of nozzle build-up

-There are multiple ways to prevent nozzle build-up; however, all of the methods aim to keep the temperature in the nozzle high enough, so no material solidifies around it.
+There are multiple ways to prevent nozzle build-up.
+Almost all methods aim to keep the temperature in the nozzle high enough, so that no material solidifies around it.

 Because the nozzle is not heated directly, the glass wool must fully insulate the nozzle area.
-Although the insulation limits the heat loss in the area from heater 1 to the nozzle (resulting in a higher nozzle temperature), if you decide to change the nozzle, it is vital that the glass wool fully insulates the new nozzle.
-It is also essential that the nozzle plate is placed around the nozzle to limit heat loss of the nozzle.
+Proper insulation will limit the heat loss in the area from Heater 1 to the nozzle, resulting in a higher nozzle temperature.

 3. Fan orientation

-Figure 3 shows a summary of the possible causes and the corrective actions that should be taken when material start building up on the nozzle.
+Figure 4 is a summary of the possible causes and the corrective actions that should be taken when material start building up at the tip of the nozzle.